 -The Story Behind RunTheBoro-

 RunTheBoro 2017 saw even more growth.
-We averaged about 120-130 runners for each run and had over 400 total participants.
 The RunTheBoro newsletter was added as well as some special theme runs like the “Monument Run” and the “City of Murals Run.”

-RunTheBoro 2019 will continue the newsletter, we’ll have even more theme-based runs (there are several cool new murals to add to this year’s City of Murals run!) and our title sponsor Volvo Financial in conjunction with RunnerDude’s Fitness will be providing a brand new pint glass this year for those runners that participate in 5 or more Saturday RunTheBoro runs!
+RunTheBoro 2022 moves back to it’s original springtime slot.
+We’ll continue the newsletter, theme-based runs (there are several cool new murals to add to this year’s City of Murals run!) and our title sponsor Volvo Financial in conjunction with RunnerDude’s Fitness will be providing a brand new pint glass this year for those runners that participate in 5 or more Saturday RunTheBoro runs!
 WeeDoggie!

 My dream of bringing the running community together, exploring our city and celebrating our city is happening thanks to your support.
 The Triad’s running community rocks!